j-ncel/himig/README.md

 from himig import happy_birthday, twinkle_twinkle
 ```

-You can contribute more melodies to the project, it is welcome!
+You can contribute more melodies to the project—contributions are welcome!

 ---